 Applicants may be eligible to receive sports field maintenance fuinding to assist with field maintenance expenses.

-Applicants must be prepared to work with the existing Tenants that hold Tenure at the Complex being.
-Aura Netball and Nirimba Rugby League (winter seasonal Tenure being 1 April - 30 September).
-A shared user agreement is in place for the complex and the successful applicant will be required to adhere to the terms of the existing user agreement..
+Applicants must be prepared to work with the existing Tenants that hold Tenure at the Complex being Aura Netball and Nirimba Rugby League (winter seasonal Tenure being 1 April - 30 September).
+A shared user agreement is in place for the complex and the successful applicant will be required to adhere to the terms of the existing user agreement.

-.

 Application Details

-Council will be accepting applications from suitable applicants, from Wednesday 3 September 2025 with the closing date for submissions being Wednesday 24th September 2025 at 5:00 pm
+Council will be accepting applications from suitable applicants, from Wednesday 3 September 2025 with the closing date for submissions being Wednesday 24th September 2025 at 5:00 pm.